Dental AI Software Compared: Overjet vs Pearl

 Beyond diagnosis: the rest of the AI stack

-Diagnostic AI is only one slice of how practices use AI.
-The other high-impact area is operations — automating patient communication, scheduling and lead conversion.
-A separate category of tools focuses on that front-office automation layer, which complements (rather than competes with) diagnostic tools like these.
-To go deeper there, see our guide to AI dental receptionists.
+Diagnostics is only one slice of how practices put AI to work.
+The other big payoff is operational, automating patient communication, scheduling and lead conversion.
+That front-office automation layer is a separate category of tools, and it complements diagnostic platforms like these rather than competing with them.
+For more on that side, see our guide to AI dental receptionists.

 Frequently asked questions